marcinma/k8s-5days/day4/01_probes/README.md

 **Startups**
 The kubelet uses startup probes to know when a container application has started.
-It disables liveness and readiness checks until it succeeds
+It disables liveness and readiness checks until it succeeds.
+If a container fails its startup probe, then the container is killed and follows the pod's restartPolicy

 Delete old stuff
 ```sh